Ecommerce loyalty programs: How to keep customers coming back for more

 - Of these, 75% say they purchase more from these brands

-- Top loyalty programs boost revenue from customers who use them by 15-25% annually
+- Top loyalty programs see a 15-25% annual revenue increase from customers who use them

 In this article, we take a deep dive into ecommerce loyalty programs, rewards programs, memberships, and subscriptions.
 You’ll discover what they are, why your brand needs one, what customers want out of a loyalty program, key examples from across industries, and proven strategies to ensure your loyalty program succeeds.